Home » Videos » Types of Pain Caused by Endometriosis

 When it comes to endometriosis, there are a few things to keep in mind.

-• The pain is long-lasting: For more than six months, it occurs before and during your menstrual cycle and at other times of the month.
+• The pain is long-lasting: for more than six months, it occurs before and during your menstrual cycle and at other times of the month.

 • The pain is unbearable: Sometimes, over-the-counter pain medicines like ibuprofen (Advil) or aspirin (Ecotrin) are ineffective.